 Wrinkles are creases or folds in the skin.
-They can form anywhere on the body, as the skin loses elasticity, but they are usually most noticeable on the face, especially on the forehead, around the eyes (crow’s feet), and between the nose and mouth.
+They include lines (“mimetic” wrinkles) – which involve partial thickness of the skin – and furrows – which are full thickness.
+They can form anywhere on the body, as the skin ages, but they are usually most noticeable on the face, especially on the forehead, around the eyes (crow’s feet), and between the nose and mouth.

 - Facial expressions

 - Internal factors (such as metabolism, and hormones).

 There are a variety of wrinkle treatments available from physicians or specially licensed healthcare professionals, ranging from topical treatments, to injections, to cosmetic surgery.
 Options include: